Maaack/Godot-Game-Template/README.md

 - `opening.tscn` is a simple scene for fading in/out a few images at the start of the game.
 It then loads the next scene (`main_menu.tscn`).
 - `main_menu.tscn` is where a player can start the game, change settings, watch credits, or quit.
 It can link to the path of a game scene to play, and the packed scene of an options menu to use.
 - `option_control.tscn` and its inherited scenes are used for most configurable options in the menus.
 They work with `config.gd` to keep settings persistent between runs.
-- `credits.tscn` reads from `ATTRIBUTION.md` to automatically generate the content for its scrolling text label.
+- `credits.tscn` reads from `ATTRIBUTION.md` to automatically generate the content for it's scrolling text label.
 - The `UISoundController` node automatically attaches sounds to buttons, tab bars, sliders, and line edits in the scene. `project_ui_sound_controller.tscn` is an autload used to apply UI sounds project-wide.
 - `project_music_controller.tscn` is an autoload that keeps music playing between scenes.
 It detects music stream players as they are added to the scene tree, reparents them to itself, and blends the tracks.
 - The `PauseMenuController` node loads the `pause_menu.tscn` when triggering `ui-cancel`.